 - Can I still apply for a presidential scholarship if I have received a Carson grant or SCRP grant?

 - Does the Undergraduate Awards Committee always select two scholars?

 Presidential Scholars will be among the top young scholars in the CLA.
 While GPA is an important factor, and Presidential Scholars have generally had GPAs above 3.7, applications from students with exceptional promise but lower GPAs may be selected as scholarship recipients.
 However, it is unlikely that you would be selected if your GPA is not above 3.3.[back to top]

-2. I notice that the scholars for 2006 are both chemistry majors.
+2. I notice that a lot of past presidential scholars have been majoring in the sciences.
 I am a Philosophy major - will I have a chance?

 The Grants & Awards Committee does not consider disciplinary distribution across the college.
 Scholars may be from any discipline or department.[back to top]

 The principal criteria for evaluation are research design, originality, and contribution to the discipline.[back to top]

 Projects should extend beyond the average thesis in both scope and design.
 If the applicant has finished their thesis, the scholarship may be used to extend the thesis research or to pursue new work.
 Applicants should consult with their advisors and departments regarding their project's feasibility, thesis requirements and course credit.[back to top]

 5. Can I still apply for a presidential scholarship if I have received a Carson grant or SCRP grant?